 One of the more difficult surfaces to get right is a reflective surface.

-3 Things to Remember When Drawing Reflective Objects
+3 Tips for Drawing Reflective Objects

 No matter what medium you use, whenever you draw a reflective surface, it’s important to remember that you’re also drawing whatever happens to be around the reflective object.